za3k/za3k.com/archive/invincible.md

 | Living Robot     | 2        | 1      | 2      |
 | Lone Gunslinger  | 2        | 2      | 1      |

 - Write your three stats and your current HP on an index card.
 You will also write any loot you find on the card, but you don't have any yet.
+Make up a name for your Hero.
-- You can immediately describe your random character to all the other Heroes and Villains.
+- You can immediately describe your Hero to all the other Heroes and Villains.
 - **Physical** represents how strong or nimble your character is.
 If you have a high Physical stat, you can easily overcome Physical challenges.
 - **Mental** represents how charming or smart your character is.
 If you have a high Mental stat, you can easily overcome Mental challenges.
 - **Spirit** represents how magical or energetic your character is.
 If you have a high Spirit stat, you can easily overcome Spirit challenges.